google/oss-fuzz/docs/clusterfuzz.md

 ## Coverage reports

 We provide coverage reports, where we highlight the parts of source code that are being reached by your fuzz target.
+Make sure to look at the uncovered code marked in red and add appropriate fuzz targets to cover those usecases.

 ![coverage_1](https://raw.githubusercontent.com/google/oss-fuzz/master/docs/images/freetype_coverage_1.png)
 ![coverage_2](https://raw.githubusercontent.com/google/oss-fuzz/master/docs/images/freetype_coverage_2.png)

 ## Performance analyzer

 You can view performance issues that your fuzz target is running into (e.g. leaks, timeouts, etc) by clicking on `Performance` link on our fuzzer statistics dashboard.
+Make sure to fix all cited issues, so as to keep your fuzz target running efficiently and finding new bugs.

 ![performance_analyzer](https://raw.githubusercontent.com/google/oss-fuzz/master/docs/images/expat_performance_analyzer.png)